manasa-mugdha/manasa-mugdha/README.md

 🎨 UI/UX is like a virtual canvas for me and code is my paint.
 I CTRL+ART+DELETE until it's perfect!
 Designing interfaces that are so sleek and visually appealing is my passion.

 So let's help each each other out here.
-Until the next commit, happy developing geeks!
+Until the next commit, happy developing!